oks-spartakus/adonis-js-rate-pokemon/README.md

 - errors are being wrapped and customized - very good and easy to understand and find the cause of problem

 ### Cons

+- controllers are passed to routes as strings - ```Route.post('/signup', 'UsersController.signup').as('auth.signup')```
+- swagger has to be created manually
+- in some places FE related files are being generated even when choosing to develop API